jengalas/bwaf-bbw/_programs/industry-leaders-roundtable-retreat.md

     download: ''
     link_url: ''
     link_text: ''
-  text_block: 'Fill out the form below to register for the 2019 BWAF Industry Leaders
+  text_block: Fill out the form below to register for the 2021 BWAF Industry Leaders
-    Roundtable Retreat: Inclusion: Cultures, Policies, Practices.
-Held at SOM offices, Los Angeles, CA, December 2-3, 2019.
-As the retreat is limited to 20 participants, we recommend prompt registration.'
+    Roundtable Retreat.
+As the retreat is limited to 20 participants, we recommend prompt registration.
   section_break: true

 ---